Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_power_apps_and_snowflake/getting_started_with_power_apps_and_snowflake.md

 ![](assets/run_flow.png)

 ### Things to look out for
-- If you're getting a username and password error make sure that you the forward slash at the end the external_oauth_issuer parameter value
+- If you're getting a username and password error make sure that you use the forward slash at the end the external_oauth_issuer parameter value
 - Similarly you may explore changing the external_oauth_snowflake_user_mapping_attribute value to "email_name" as that value in your user profile will match the email address in your Power Apps account.
 - Make sure the you're getting the tenant id from your Power Apps account and not your Azure account as they don't always match.
 - If you're not seeing the Snowflake actions in your options double check your Power Automate Environment and make sure you're using an environment where the Snowflake connector is available.